opencv/opencv/doc/tutorials/calib3d/camera_multiview_calibration/multiview_calibration.markdown

   ```

 Alternatively, the Python sample could be run from a JSON file that should contain image points, pattern points, and a boolean indicator of whether a camera is fisheye.
-An example JSON file is in `opencv_extra/testdata/python/multiview_calibration_data.json`.
+An example JSON file is in `opencv_extra/testdata/python/multiview_calibration_data.json` (current in pull request [1001](https://github.com/opencv/opencv_extra/pull/1001)).
 Its format should be a dictionary with the following items:
 * `object_points` - list of lists of pattern (object) points (size NUM_POINTS x 3).
 * `image_points` - list of lists of lists of lists of image points (size NUM_CAMERAS x NUM_FRAMES x NUM_POINTS x 2).
 Note that it is of fixed size.
 To have incomplete observation, set the corresponding image points to be invalid (for example, (-1, -1))
 * `image_sizes` - list of tuples (width x height) of image size.